aayushdw/ML-Notes/content/01 - ML & AI Concepts/LLMs & Generative AI/RAG/Re-ranking.md

 ## Integration with the RAG Pipeline

-Re-ranking appears at a critical juncture—after initial retrieval but before LLM generation:
+Re-ranking appears at a critical juncture, after initial retrieval but before LLM generation:

 ```
 ┌─────────────────────────────────────────────────────┐